JAlcocerT/JAlcocerT/content/blog/tinkering_travel_setup.md

 ---
-title: "Technology Setup for a Trip"
+title: "Technology Setup for a Trip."
 date: 2025-02-11
 draft: false
 tags: ["AI"]
 description: "Software and Hardware setup before trips or vacations.
-Tech Travel Setup."
+Tech Travel Setup.
+With Cost of Living."
-summary: 'Software and Hardware setup before trips or vacations'
 url: 'tech-for-a-trip'
 ---

+Software and Hardware setup before trips or vacations.

 ### Software Setup